great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.md

 Would you like to proceed?
 [Y/n]: <press Enter>
 ```

-This will open up a **Jupyter notebook** that helps you create the new suite.
+This will open up a **Jupyter Notebook** that helps you create the new suite.
 Before diving into the notebook, let’s first explain what we just did.

 **What just happened?**